Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Camden and are not the council.
 About us

-The committee was also scheduled to discuss a temporary application for the installation of 10 padel courts and associated facilities at the former Homebase store site within the O2 Centre, 255 Finchley Road, London NW3 6LU.
-This proposal was for a meanwhile use
+The committee was scheduled to discuss a proposal for the temporary installation of 10 padel courts and associated facilities at the former Homebase store site within the O2 Masterplan Site.
+This development was intended as a 'meanwhile use' for up to 5 years, pending the progression of the approved masterplan redevelopment.
+The proposal included a clubhouse, sauna building, golf pods, and external lighting.

 Attendees